jdmagasin/nifH_amplicons_DADA2/README.md

 # DADA2 pipeline for processing _nifH_ amplicon sequencing data

 This repository contains our DADA2 pipeline for processing nitrogenase (_nifH_) amplicon data that were sequenced using paired-end MiSeq.
+No coding is required.
+The pipeline takes a parameters file (text) which controls key DADA2 functions.
+A table of structured descriptions of the samples (e.g. DNA or RNA; location; size fraction) is used to group samples for pipeline processing.
+Primers are trimmed with cutadapt.
+Error models are (optionally) precalculated using only the reads that appear to be _nifH_ (not PCR artifacts).

 All scripts run from the command-line in a Unix/Linux shell (BASH recommended) and provide documentation when run with no parameters.
 For example, the documentation from the main pipeline script, run_DADA2_pipeline.sh, is included below.